-The exams in Theory, Aural Perception and Sight Singing and Music Literature are given preceding the Fall semester.
+The Theory exam is given preceding the Fall semester.

 Entering Vocal Proficiency Levels

 Those who qualify for applied lessons generally have had two or more years of private vocal study and previous solo experience.
 They should demonstrate proficiency in sight singing, possess a relatively mature vocal quality, and have a basic knowledge of appropriate vocal literature.
 During entering auditions, vocalists will be placed in Voice Class, Voice Minor, B.A.
 Voice, or (conditional), B.M.
 Voice.
 Students enrolling in the Johnston program as a vocal major must also audition.